Frankie Artus: Grimsby Town

 On 5 July 2011, Artus signed for Grimsby Town.
 Artus scored the 2nd goal of the game against Telford United on 28 January 2012, Andi Thanoj cut inside the box and found Artus who slotted the ball into the bottom right corner to secure a 2–0 win for Grimsby.

 He signed a 1-year contract extension with the club just after the 2011–2012 season had finished.
 Artus scored his first goal of the season for Grimsby on 27 August 2012 against Mansfield Town, scoring the opening goal of the game on 35 minutes, a good passing move from Andy Cook to release Joe Colbeck down the wing passing to Derek Niven in turn with a one touch pass to Artus who unleashed an unstoppable curling effort from 20 yards which found the top left corner, the game finishing 4–1 to the Mariners.
 Artus was released on 2 May 2013.

-Hereford United
+Non-league

 In July 2013 Artus joined Hereford United on trial.
 He agreed a one-year contract with Hereford United on 31 July 2013.

-Bath City

 In June 2014 Artus signed for Bath City.
 After seven seasons with the club, Artus departed in June 2021.

-Swindon Supermarine

 On 25 June 2021, Artus signed for Swindon Supermarine.

-Bristol Manor Farm

-On 17 November 2022, Artus signed for Bristol Manor Farm as a free agent from Swindon Supermarine.
+On 17 November 2022, Artus signed for Bristol Manor Farm as a free agent.